Sewage Treatment System Options and Costs

 The septic drainage soakaway alone usually costs between £2000 and £5000 to construct.
 You cannot discharge to a watercourse from a septic tank, nor can you allow the effluent to leak into a watercourse as the fines are enormous.

 Sewage treatment plants have replaced septic tanks.
-They clean the wastewater to a high standard and the effluent can be discharged either to a soakaway, if the ground conditions are suitable, OR to a watercourse with Environment Agency Consent.
+They clean the wastewater to a high standard and the effluent can be discharged either to a soakaway, if the ground conditions are suitable, OR to a watercourse, as long as you conform with the General Binding Rules of the Environment Agency.
 The effluent is non-polluting if the plant is used and maintained correctly.

-Typical installation costs are between £1500 and £8000, depending on the type of plant.
+Typical installation costs are between £2000 and £8000, depending on the type of plant and the ground conditions of the site.

-The lowest cost sewage treatment plant in the UK is the VORTEX™ wastewater system from £1520 + VAT.
+The lowest cost sewage treatment plant in the UK, both to install and run, is the VORTEX™ wastewater system from £1980+ VAT, including delivery to England and Wales.